 If you’re looking to let in some fresh air, solar powered fresh-air skylights improve indoor air quality and air flow.
-They use a battery operator, charged by solar power, to automatically open and close the skylights.
+They are battery operated, charged by solar power, to automatically open and close the skylights.
 They have a built-in rain sensor which shuts the skylights automatically when rain is detected.
-Add solar powered blinds, and you’ll see a 45 percent boost in your home’s energy performance rating.
+Add solar-powered blinds and you’ll see a 45 percent boost in your home’s energy performance rating.

-Here’s another perk: Solar powered skylights and blinds and any installation costs are eligible for a 30 percent federal tax credit.
+Here’s another perk: Solar powered skylights, blinds and any installation costs are eligible for a 30 percent federal tax credit.
 Under the Emergency Stabilization Act of 2008 and the American Recovery and Reinvestment Act of 2009, “solar electric property” expenditures are eligible for a tax credit through 2021.